-When sexual misconduct does occur, all members of the FVSU community are strongly encouraged to report it promptly through the procedures outlined in this Policy.
-The purpose of this Policy is to ensure uniformity throughout the USG, including FVSU, in reporting and addressing sexual misconduct.
+When sexual misconduct does occur, all members of the FVSU community are strongly encouraged to report it promptly through the procedures outlined in this policy.
+The purpose of this policy is to ensure uniformity throughout the USG, including FVSU, in reporting and addressing sexual misconduct.

-Reporting Structure:
+Reporting Structure

-FVSU Title IX Coordinators at shall have a direct reporting relationship to both the FVSU's President or the President's designee and the USG System Director for Equity and Investigations ("System Director").
-The President shall determine the organizational and operating reporting relationships for the Coordinator at FVSU and exercise oversight of institutional issues relating to sexual misconduct.
-However, the System Director shall have authority to direct the Coordinator's work at FVSU as needed to address system-wide issues or directives.
-FVSU President shall consult with the System Director on significant personnel actions involving Coordinators, to include but not be limited to, appointment, evaluation, discipline, change in reporting structure, and termination.
+FVSU Title IX coordinators shall have a direct reporting relationship to both the FVSU president or the president's designee and the USG System director for equity and investigations ("system director").
+The president shall determine the organizational and operating reporting relationships for the coordinator at FVSU and exercise oversight of institutional issues relating to sexual misconduct.
+However, the system director shall have authority to direct the coordinator's work at FVSU as needed to address system-wide issues or directives.
+FVSU's president shall consult with the system director on significant personnel actions involving coordinators, to include but not be limited to, appointment, evaluation, discipline, change in reporting structure, and termination.

-Process/Procedures:
+Process/Procedure